-- If the majority of their followers are real, open up their follower list and start following these accounts (I personally suggest to follow accounts that have a real human in the profile picture, instead of a logo)
+- If the majority of their followers are real, open up their follower list and start following these accounts (I personally suggest following accounts that have a real human in the profile picture, instead of a logo)

 - Start checking who’s not following you back and unfollow these accounts.
-There’s plenty of apps for both Android and iOS for this exact purpose — just give it a search.
+There are plenty of apps for both Android and iOS for this exact purpose — just give it a search.

 People are more inclined to follow back Instagram accounts that:

 - Have more followers than the account is following